Lets you manage existing Monitors in the System. This includes actively scheduled Monitors as well as disabled Monitors.

 System, host and availability monitoring

-Follow the steps described in Infrastructure Monitoring Walkthroughs to complete the System, Host, and Availability Monitoring configuration.
+Follow the steps described in Infrastructure monitoring tutorials to complete the System, Host, and Availability Monitoring configuration.

 Get familiar with the measures the following monitors provide, how to complete the configuration, and how to analyze the results:

 - Windows Performance Monitor to monitor your Windows environments.